A Weekly Publication of Mason Community Players, Inc.

 The event is being held at the Eastgate Holiday Inn.
 Since the Conference is close by, Southwest theatre members have the choice to book a room or travel back and forth from home to the weekend events.
 Though many of us live close enough to travel back and forth, booking a hotel room makes a lot of sense and helps OCTA to fulfill its room commitment.
 There are late night activities and parties to attend after midnight.
 Driving home afterwards might not be the best choice, and who wants to miss all that fun?

 Consider staying one, two or three nights.
+Make reservations here!

 Be sure to change the dates, if you are not staying the whole weekend!